Appdynamics/ConfigMyApp-docs/docs/README.md

 # Introduction

-Monitoring as a service (MaaS) is one of many cloud delivery models under anything as a service (XaaS).
-It is a framework that facilitates the deployment of monitoring functionalities for various other services and applications within the cloud, usually via a CI/CD pipeline.
-ConfigMyApp was built to enable AppDynamics customers actualise thier MaaS objectives.
+ConfigMyApp is a <b>monitoring-as-a-service<b> solution that automates the configuration of your business applications without the need to manaully login to the controller - thereby saving time, cost, human errror etc.

 ConfigMyApp design is based on the DevOps configuration-as-code paradigm.
-It is primarily built to enhance medium and large scale application configuration and dashboarding with a specific objective in mind - the ability to plug it into customers' Continous Integration and Deployment pipelines - such as Jenkins, Harness, TeamCity, GitLab, Bamboo, etc.
+It enhances medium and large scale application configuration and dashboarding with a specific objective in mind - the ability to plug it into customers' Continous Integration and Deployment pipelines - such as Jenkins, Harness, TeamCity, GitLab, Bamboo, etc.

+Being able to remotely create and update configurations in AppDynamics will significantly ehance adoption and time to value.

 # How it works

 ![How it works](https://user-images.githubusercontent.com/2548160/79471051-03c4c480-7ffa-11ea-9405-133f9e9ee4eb.png)

-ConfigMyApp currently supports the following configurations (as-code):
+ConfigMyApp currently supports the following configurations:

-1) Business transactions detection rules - for  POCOs, POJOs, Servlets and ASPs transactions
+1) Business transactions detection rules - for  POCOs, POJOs, Servlets and ASPs transactions.
-2) Server Viz Health Rules
+2) Server Visibility Health Rules
-3) Application Health Rules
+3) Business Application Health Rules
 4) DB Monitoring
-6) Custom dashboard branding
+6) Custom dashboard with support for custom logo and background images.

-5) and finally, ConfigMyApp dynamically pulls all the configurations into a dynamic dashboard.
+ - Business transactions detection rules
+    Include and Exclude Rules for the following transactions for :
+    - POCOs
+    - POJOs
+    - Servlets
+    - ASPs
+ - Server Visibility Health Rules
+ - Business Application Health Rules
+ - DB Monitoring
+ - Custom dashboard with support for custom logo and background images.

 # Prerequisites

 3) Before the extension is installed, the generic AppDynamics extension prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.